 Higher Levels of Wellbeing

 The wellbeing of a student body says everything about their classroom experience.
 If wellbeing is low, then we can assume that the student body feels ostracised and uninvolved as a result of not being heard.
-As the Australian Research Council found in 2018, higher levels of wellbeing are a direct result of more opportunities for substantial student participation.
+Higher levels of wellbeing are a direct result of more opportunities for substantial student participation.
 In other words, the more involved students are in the decisions that directly impact them, the higher their levels of wellbeing.

 How to Promote Student Voice in the Classroom